JensRantil/jensrantil.github.io/content/salt-vs-ansible.rst

 fast to reach the minions.
 The minions also cache various data to make execution faster.

-Ansible is masterless and it uses SSH as it's primary communication layer.
+Ansible is masterless and it uses SSH as its primary communication layer.
 This means it is slower, but being masterless might make it slightly easier to run setup and test Ansible playbooks.
 Some claim it's also more secure because it doesn't require another server application.